 MBE for Powys foster carer who says she is ‘part of a team’

+'I keep on wanting to pinch myself': MBE recognition for Powys foster carer who says she is ‘part of a team’ at home

-A foster carer, who has worked for Powys County Council for 18 years, has received an MBE in the New Year Honours.
+A selfless foster carer who has worked for Powys County Council for 18 years received an MBE in the New Year Honours.

 Mair Wilson says she is part of a team providing care with her husband Roy, their own children Nia, Rhys and Dale, and even family friends.